KFC All-You-Can-Eat Buffets Still Exist And Are Well Worth The Road Trip

 Should you find and visit a KFC Buffet, you can expect to find the standard, classic menu items for the all-you-can-eat option, like fried chicken, mashed potatoes and gravy, corn on the cob, and biscuits.
 But, according to various blog posts and websites, you might also find some unexpected dishes and some of KFC's oddest menu items.
 Visitors have reported fruit cobblers and pudding for dessert, fried chicken livers and gizzards, chicken and noodles, and a salad bar extension.

 Reviews, however, aren't always glowing.
-After all, these are not Las Vegas-caliber buffets; you are in a fast food restaurant and the degree of freshness and cleanliness is always going to be dependent on the staff of a particular location.
+After all, these aren't big, impressive buffets like you might find in Las Vegas; you're in a fast food restaurant, and the degree of freshness and cleanliness is always going to be dependent on the staff of a particular location.
 (But, honestly, it's unlikely anyone is going to these places searching for the best meal of their life anyway.)
 Pilgrimages to such locations are, in large part, nostalgic trips for those who might have grown up near a KFC buffet, eating their share of fried chicken legs on Sunday afternoons, and bowls of Jell-O and chocolate pudding for dessert.
 Today, you might even witness people taking selfies and posting live videos on social media at the remaining buffets.
 After all, this isn't the '80s anymore.

 Honestly, it might be easier to leave the country to find a KFC buffet